What is an Offshore Bank Account?

 Can anyone open an offshore bank account?

 Most foreign banking institutions that offer accounts to U.S. citizens will require that the U.S. citizen be at least the age of 18.
 But just because someone can open an offshore bank account does not mean they should.
-In most circumstances, people should not look into offshore banking unless they have a significant amount of capital and demand the most effective asset protection possible, regardless of cost or inconvenience.
+In most circumstances, people should not investigate offshore banking unless they have a significant amount of capital and demand the most effective asset protection possible.

 Do offshore bank accounts earn interest?